 Virtual open week

-This programme will be covered in our Advanced Composite Materials webinar.
+This programme was covered in our Advanced Composite Materials webinar.

 Fees for 2022/23

 We charge an annual tuition fee.
 Fees for 2022/23 are as follows:

 - UK: full-time

 Following the recent changes to fee assessment regulation, Channel Islands and Isle of Man students will no longer be charged a separate tuition fee.
 From the 2021/22 academic year they will be charged the same fees as Home students.